Here are a selection of campaigns, copy and creative:

 Social Marketing Campaign

-To support the launch of a brand new film series, we needed to created buzz and intrigue for a the launch of it debut short ‘I Am Joseph’.
-We created short social content & engaging feed posts to drive people to watch the trailer to build up to the release.
+To support the launch of a brand new film series, we needed to created buzz and intrigue for a the launch of it debut short ‘I Am Joseph’, and the follow up I Am Pilate.
+I created short social content & engaging feed posts to drive people to watch the trailer to build up to the release.

 One Minute Briefs: Creative